lilin-bme/lilin-bme.github.io/index.md

 {% capture text %}

-We are a multidisciplinary group with members from various backgrounds in materials science, biomedical engineering, electrical engineering, biology, physics, medicine, and other disciplines.
+We are a multidisciplinary nanooptics laboratory at Shanghai Jiao Tong University.
+Our group members are from various backgrounds in materials science, biomedical engineering, electrical engineering, biology, physics, medicine, and other disciplines.
+We are a tiny and compact group led by Dr. Li LIN.

 {%
   include button.html